The Andalusian Wine-Cellar Rat-Hunting Dog

 In the 1980s, someone decided the breed needed a standard if it was to be preserved, but it wasn’t until 1993 that the “Club Nacional del Perro Andaluz Ratonero Bodeguero”was organized by Bartolome Benetiz Perez Luna and the first breed standard was written.

 In September 21, 2000, the breed was officially recognized as a native Spanish breed by the Spanish Ministry of Agriculture and by the Spanish Kennel Club, the Real Sociedad Canina de España.
-While numerous other dog registries and some kennel clubs (like the Nordic Kennel Union) have accepted the breed, it remains unacknowledged by the FIC (Federation Cynologique Internationale).
+Numerous dog registries and some kennel clubs (like the Nordic Kennel Union) have accepted the breed, and in 2024, the Ratonero Bodeguero Andaluz became provisionally accepted by the FCI.

 Images from Wikizer